Main

 Brigantes Nation is a website for people interested in researching the Ancient Tribe of the Brigantes based in Northern England.

-For members we have an extensive set of private research pages which they can draw on in order to create your own contributions to the site.
+For members, we have an extensive set of private research pages which they can draw on to create their own contributions to the site.
 Membership includes access to our groups, forums, chat and posts.
 Membership is free, simply fill in our registration form, activate your account and wait for your membership to be approved.

 Henge Capital of Britain